aegean-odyssey/mpmd_marlin_1.1.x/uSDCard/README.md

 * Example 3d models

-  There are a few example .stl and .gcode files in the models folder.
+  There are a few example .stl and .gcode files in the `/models` folder.
 The .gcode files contain start and end gcode suited to the firmware and the MP Mini Delta printer, and are ready to print directly from the micro SD card.